 How can you spark moments of positive emotion in the middle of a bad mood moment?
 Fredrickson’s research suggests loving kindness meditation as a possible outlet.
 But if you don’t have 15 minutes and a quiet room in which to meditate, her research shows that even briefly stepping outside, talking a quick walk, singing a song, calling a friend, or watching a short video that makes you feel content or amused can help bring your heart back to baseline.

-Focus on generativity, not just “happy talk” to improve bad moods
+Focus on generativity, not just “happy talk” to improve bad mood

 Positive emotions can help us recover from bad mood moments.
 But positivity can be a lot to ask for if you’re recovering from the coronavirus while trying to save your small business.